ANDY WEBSTER

 MUZAK FOR THE WOODLANDS [2023]

-Muzak for the Woodlands is a site-responsive work that combines biodata sonification technology with the largely forgotten experiments of American inventor George O. Squier, who explored the use of living trees as antennas for radio communication.
-Reconstructing ad hoc DIY versions of Squier's experimental devices, the work reimagines their use to broadcast the inherent noises produced by the trees themselves when employed as living antennas.
+Muzak for the Woodlands is a site-responsive piece that combines biodata sonification devices with the largely forgotten experiments of American inventor George O. Squier, who investigated using living trees as antennas for radio communication.

-Using biodata sonification technology, the piece renders the trees' typically inaudible biological processes audible.
-However, the sonified biodata appears as a somewhat comical ambient drone, a sound that inadvertently parodies clichéd 'woo woo' meditation music.
-In a surprising twist, this artificial arboreal ambience connects back to another Squier invention—muzak, the bland background music piped into retail environments.
-The culminating experience is an irreverent real-time broadcast of a 'muzak for the woodlands.'
+Rebuilding DIY versions of Squier's experimental devices and utilising biodata sonification technology, the work employs trees as living antennas to broadcast typically inaudible biological processes.
+Using ‘off-the-shelf’ biodata devices, aimed at appealing to an eco-new-age market, the sounds lean heavily towards clichéd 'woo woo' meditation music.
+This artificial ambient drone connects back to another Squier invention, ‘muzak’, the bland background music piped into retail environments.
+The culminating experience becomes a real-time broadcast of a 'muzak for the woodlands.'

-The work was developed with the support of the I-Park Foundation, Connecticut, USA [2023]
+The work was developed with the support of the I-Park Foundation, Connecticut, USA.